This post previously published on October 13, 2020. It was updated on August 5, 2022 as part of Wide Open Country's

 Doug played the banjo, while Rodney played guitar.
 Joined by Dean Webb on mandolin and Mitch Jayne on upright bass, The Dillards released a string of albums in the 1960s, including Back Porch Bluegrass and Wheatstraw Suite, which marked their move from traditional bluegrass to a more contemporary sound.
 The transition helped pave the way for younger musicians and their peers, who would soon experiment with blending country, rock and folk music to create a new sound and genre.
 The band has included many other members over the years, including Dewey Martin, John Humphreys, Herb Pedersen and Byron Berline.

 Roots and Branches

-The Dillards are recognized as one of the first bluegrass bands to electrify their instruments in the mid-1960s, helping to give birth to progressive bluegrass as well as the breezy California rock of The Eagles and the country rock of The Flying Burrito Brothers.
+The Dillards are recognized as one of the first bluegrass bands to electrify their instruments in the mid-1960s.
+They helped give birth to progressive bluegrass as well as the breezy California rock of The Eagles and the country rock of The Flying Burrito Brothers.

-Chris Hillman of The Byrds and The Flying Burrito Brothers has been vocal about the profound impact The Dillards had on the country-rock movement.
+Chris Hillman of The Byrds and The Flying Burrito Brothers has been vocal about the profound impact The Dillards had on the anti-Nashville country-rock movement.

 "When they hit town, they completely blew everybody away," Hillman told the Los Angeles Times in 2012.

 The Dillards were also widely respected studio musicians.
 Doug Dillard played banjo on Glen Campbell's recording of his old friend John Hartford's "Gentle On My Mind," which earned four Grammy Awards in 1968.
 They even toured with Elton John in the mid-1970s in support of their Elektra album Copperfields.
 The group has also been inducted into the Bluegrass Music Hall of Fame.

-Though Doug Dillard left the band in the early 1970s, the group continued to make strides with 1972’s Roots and Branches.
-The album spawned the only Dillards’ single to chart on the Billboard Hot 100, “One A.M.”
+Though Doug Dillard left the band in the early 1970s, the folk rock group continued to make strides with 1972's Roots and Branches.
+The album spawned the only Dillards' single to chart on the Billboard Hot 100, "One A.M."